-Over the years we’ve stayed in our share of hotels, from the ultra luxurious to the really cheap.
+Over the years we’ve stayed in our share of hotels, from the ultra-luxurious to the really cheap.
 One thing about any hotel that usually fails to impress me is the pool.
 I get that the pool is the main thing some guests think about but I just don’t get the appeal.
 You’ll never hear me say “Wow, that hotel pool was amazing.”
-That is, until this last weekend.
+That is until we visited this hotel.

 Continue reading “I’ve Seen A LOT of Hotel Pools But This Was The Best One Ever”